- Fulbright Awards

 • tuition and fees at Durham University;

 • subsistence e.g. food and drink

-Participants are expected to pay for their own travel, health and accident insurance.
+Participants are expected to pay for their own private travel, health and accident insurance.

 To meet the minimum eligibility for this Institute you need to: